Wake-Tail Effects in Two-Dimensional Wave Refocusing: Discussion

 \section{Discussion}

-In this work we examined a fundamental limitation of time-reversal refocusing that arises solely from the dimensional structure of the wave equation.
+In this work we examined a fundamental limitation of refocusing that arises solely from the dimensional structure of the wave equation.
 In two spatial dimensions the retarded Green function has support throughout the interior of the light cone, producing a persistent wake tail that carries temporal memory.
 As a consequence, any refocusing mechanism must reconstruct not only a propagating wavefront, but also the correct temporal content and ordering of the tail.
 This requirement is intrinsically more demanding than in odd-dimensional settings (e.g., three-dimensional free space), where Huygens' principle holds and the propagator is supported only on the wavefront.
 Using an impulsive point excitation as a minimal and analytically tractable test case, we compared two representative refocusing strategies.

 The spatial mirror approach (Dirichlet reflection at a circular boundary) produces refocusing at the expected round-trip time, but the reconstructed field remains temporally extended and never collapses to a sharply localized replica of the original impulse response.
-Beyond this broadening, the chronophotographs also reveal a qualitative mismatch in temporal ordering: the returning wavefront is followed by its wake tail, whereas exact time reversal would require the tail to precede the front.
-This ordering mismatch represents an additional, purely geometric obstacle to ideal reconstruction in two dimensions, even under perfect reflection and in the absence of losses.
+The chronophotographs also reveal that the reflected pulse retains causal temporal ordering: the returning wavefront is followed by its wake tail.